loevda/mobile-flashcards/README.md

 Then scan the Qr code using expo client app to test the app on your phone.

-You can run the app on iOS or into a simulator.
+To run the app on iOS or into a simulator please refer to the documentation [here](https://docs.expo.io/versions/latest/index.html).
-You can refer to the documentation [here](https://docs.expo.io/versions/latest/index.html) on how to install it on Android or iOS.

 ### License
 Mobile Flash cards in under the MIT license.